mwang516/Rhythm-Master/README.md

 - As a user, I want to be able to select a song to play at random
 - As a user, I want to be able to use key controls to play the game
 - As a user, I want to be able to implement custom controls
+- As a user, I want to be able to save my data when I exit if I choose to do so
+- As a user, I want to be able to load my data when I reopen the application if I choose to do so